hyl3rid/blog/data/blog/vegancrepes.md

 ---
-title: Crepes with Strawberry Jelly
+title: Vegan Crepes with Strawberry Jelly
-description: Crepes with strawberry jelly are the ultimate breakfast idea for you and your loved ones.
+description: Vegan crepes with strawberry jelly are the ultimate breakfast idea for you and your loved ones.
 publishedDate: January 8, 2022
 tags:
   - breakfast